dashvlas/awesome-ios-interview/Resources/English.md

 ## General

 ### Waterfall vs Agile
-### What is waterfall methodology and Agile methodology?
-What are the differences between them?

 Waterfall methodology is a sequential model for software development.
 It is separated into a sequence of pre-defined phases including feasibility, planning, design, build, test, production, and support.